runxiyu/piwg/content/gender.md

 ## Gender expression

-Gender expression, or gender presentation, is a person's behavior, mannerisms, interests, and appearance that are socially associated with gender, namely femininity or masculinity.
+Gender expression, or gender presentation, is a person's behavior, mannerisms, interests, and appearance that are socially associated with gender, namely femininity, masculinity, or androgyny. <!-- more? -->

 <!-- Gender identity differs from gender expression.
 A person may identify as male but have a conventionally female presentation.-->